rijkerd/word-count/README.md

 ```

 ### Endpoint Testing
-Upon complete setup of the project the following endpoint will expose count for each word.
+When the project is fully set up, the following endpoint will reveal the count for each word.

 ```
 curl 0.0.0.0:8085/count/you